konradzagozda/twelve-factor-app-demo/README.md

 #### Release

 Release is a pair of (`TAG`, `CONFIG`).
 TAG is used to select docker images uploaded in build step to ECR.
 CONFIG is set of environment files created in this stage and uploaded to CONFIG bucket.
-Releases info is stores in a seperate bucket in a way, that when you have a `TAG` you can deploy it immediately.
+Releases info is stored in a seperate bucket in a way, that when you have a `TAG` you can deploy it immediately.
 **Release is environment specific, you must create release per environment** since configurations are often environmental.

 1. `./create-release.sh` - it will fetch latest build, create and upload a release